autotesthow/zero-md/test/fixture.md

 </draft>

 <- HERE
-This text will be visible if to set the search param 'show-drafts=true'
+This text will be visible if to set the search param 'show-drafts=true', or to add showDrafts option <!---showDrafts--->, or to add the attribute to zero-md tag - showDrafts='true'

 ## Concidit caput certo flere pedum